Popular Online Programs

 How Long Does It Take to Earn an Online Bachelor's Degree?

-Online bachelor's degrees are typically designed to take four years of full-time study to complete, though many students take more time to finish.
-However, some online colleges offer several ways for students to fast-track their bachelor's degree.
+Alternatively, some of the best bachelor's degrees offer ways for students to fast-track their graduation.
 Accelerated programs feature shorter terms that run year-round to allow students to take more courses each year.
 Students may be able to shave a year off the time needed to graduate.

 Check a school's credit transfer policy for another way to reduce the time spent earning your degree.
 Several schools offer credit for prior learning assessments that award academic credit to students with previous professional or military experience.
-Additionally, students can often demonstrate mastery in a subject by completing a portfolio or taking CLEP exams for credit that can be applied toward their degree.
+Students can also demonstrate mastery in a subject by completing a portfolio or taking CLEP exams for credit that can be applied toward their degree.